mip-master/learning_mip/README.md

 aiming to help you to adopt the best practices right from the beginning.

+It's our commitment to keeping this material freely available for everyone.

 One of the primary goal of Mip Master is to make the MIP technology accessible beyond the operations research community, and especially to the data science community.